ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 there’s grief in that.
 The grief of realizing that the person you elevated—not to deity, but to something like a trustworthy witness—has chosen brand safety over shared reality.
 That grief is real, and it’s not small.

-the artist who says “I’m just making music” is making a choice about where their attention goes, and that choice has downstream effects in a system where attention is the primary currency. .
+the artist who says “I’m just making music” is making a choice about where their attention goes, and that choice has downstream effects in a system where attention is the primary currency.
 If everything is entangled, then an artist’s silence on a war isn’t a separate issue from their production of perfectly manicured content.

 that means where you place your attention is itself a structural act.

 this document is not a demand that all artists become activists in all their songs and movies and fictional worlds. t’s a demand that artists with immense structural power stop pretending that their silence is neutral, that their perfection is innocent, and that their fans’ devotion is a transaction rather than a trust.
 And it’s an invitation to fans, to all of us who give attention—to ask the compass question: Am I engaging with the spirit of this time, or am I being attention-farmed to look away?

 what are we’re willing to accept from those we once admired? and why?
 Not to stop loving art, but to stop mistaking curated silence for integrity.

+---

+the specific sorrow of realizing that someone you entrusted with your attention has chosen compliance with the status quo over a shared reality.

+when an artist claims, "I am just making music," they are asserting a separation that does not exist. by framing silence as "brand safety," the industry converts moral cowardice into a strategic asset.

+if art is supposed to be a mirror (as Nina Simone argued), then a mirror that only reflects a manicured, pink, painless world is not a mirror at all—it is a screen.
+It blocks the view.
+When the world is on fire, a screen that shows you a calm meadow isn't providing escape; it is providing anesthesia.
+And anesthesia, when administered during a crisis, prevents the patient from feeling the injury that needs treatment.

+the sentiment that "artists shape culture" is a widely held belief across the arts, history, and sociology, often expressed in various forms rather than a single direct quote by one person.

+we often talk about parasocial relationships as delusions on the part of the fan, but I'm trying to flip the framing script.
+I argue that the artist (or the corporate machine behind them) is the one engaging in deception.

+that tension between loving art and struggling with the artists' silence on human suffering.

+there's something profoundly dissonant about experiencing art that feels transcendent while knowing the artists behind it remain silent on humanitarian crises that matter deeply to you